yufeih/azure-docs-sdk-node/docs-ref-services/preview/ai-form-recognizer-readme.md

 For information about the fields of all of these models, see [the service's documentation of the available prebuilt models](https://aka.ms/azsdk/formrecognizer/models).

-The fields of all prebuilt models may also be accessed programmatically using the `getModel` method (by their model IDs) of `DocumentModelAdministrationClient` and inspecting the `docTypes` field in the result.
+The fields of all prebuilt models may also be accessed programmatically using the `getDocumentModel` method (by their model IDs) of `DocumentModelAdministrationClient` and inspecting the `docTypes` field in the result.

 ### Use the "layout" prebuilt